shulhi/hexo-theme-damnclean/README.md

 **Note** : This is still in beta, so far it works fine for me.
 But I haven't fully test it yet with Gallery, or add in picture in post etc. I only tested simple text entry, and code as that is mainly what I need.
 Feel free to fork and change to your need.

+## Update

+I am no longer updating this theme as I have moved my blog to Ghost platform.

 ## Install

 Execute the following command and modify `theme` in `_config.yml` to `damnclean`.